Eastleigh to Salisbury line: Salisbury

 The LSWR Basingstoke & Salisbury Extension (BSE), reached Salisbury on 1 May 1857.
 Approaching Salisbury, the BSE line turned sharply south and joined the Bishopstoke & Salisbury branch at a junction south of Milford, facing Romsey.
 Trains from the Andover and Basingstoke direction therefore ran past Milford to the junction, and then reversed in to the Milford terminus.

 The awkward operation of trains between Milford and the Andover direction lasted for two years, and was simplified on opening of the new Fisherton Street station on 2 May 1859.
 The company was planning to build a through station more conveniently located in Fisherton Street.
 This had been allowed for in the 1844 Act, and enabled a connection into the Salisbury and Yeovil Railway, which had been authorised on 7 August 1854.
 It involved constructing a 443-yard tunnel through the high ground east of Salisbury, and was now being built.
-In fact the new line from the approach curve at Milford from the Andover line, into the new Fisherton Street station, was authorised to the Salisbury and Yeovil Railway.
+In the event, the new line from the approach curve at Milford from the Andover line, into the new Fisherton Street station, was authorised to the Salisbury and Yeovil Railway.

 On Saturday 27 March 1858, the Milford passenger station buildings were destroyed by a fire.
 It was discovered in a waiting room by station staff shortly after 22:00.
-It spread rapidly to the whole building, and despite urgent efforts, it proved impossible to save the building, which as completely destroyed.
+It spread rapidly to the whole building, and despite urgent efforts, it proved impossible to save the building, which was completely destroyed.
 As the new station was under construction, a basic temporary station was built at Milford after the fire.

 The new Salisbury station, at Fisherton Street, opened on 2 May 1859; the line from Andover was opened on the same day, as was the Salisbury and Yeovil line.
 The curve taking Andover trains sharply south to Milford was closed at the same time, and Bishopstoke trains used the new station from that day; the Andover and Bishopstoke lines converged at Tunnel Junction.

 The Great Western Railway had opened its Wilts, Somerset and Weymouth station at Fisherton Street on 30 June 1856, but for the time being the two networks did not connect; the GWR line was broad gauge.